Buttaa/eth2-knowledge-base/howToMulticlient.md

 <ins>**Step 1.**</ins>

-[Downloading Docker](https://download.docker.com/win/stable/Docker%20Desktop%20Installer.exe), which is different for everyone depending on the motherboard manufacturer.
+[Download Docker](https://download.docker.com/win/stable/Docker%20Desktop%20Installer.exe).
+Installing is different for everyone depending on the motherboard manufacturer.
+Entering BIOS may be required to change "virtualization" to "enabled".

 You will need to have "[Virtualization](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled)" enabled, which you can in the Taskmanager. <sup> [Docker Info Page](https://docs.docker.com/docker-for-windows/install/) </sup>